PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 		 - Run `sudo docker-compose up –-build`.

-   - When running the project locally on Windows, I got an error for the SQLTrackerStore when running `docker-compose up –-build`.
+   - When running the project locally on Windows:
+      - I got an error for the SQLTrackerStore when running `docker-compose up –-build`.
 Just removing the information on `volumes` in docker-compose.yml helped.
 This removes the persistence though.
+	  - Since adding nginx, nginx does not work out of the box.
+To just quickly get the project to work locally, I ignored the nginx part.
+So I accessed the frontend via "localhost:3000/?..." and changed the url in the file script.js to `url: "http://localhost:5005/webhooks/rest/webhook",`.

 ## Frontend Styling